acherrera/Fundamentals/help_notes/ROS_notes.md

 # From here down is "legacy code".
 I.e. not organized well

+This is notes from before 20180205 in which I became confused part way through

 ### NOTE: IF NOT SOURCED CORRECTLY, COMMANDS WON'T WORK